Dzh-16/FLASH-Viterbi/README.md

 ### FLASH_BS_Viterbi_multithread.c:

 - Integrates **dynamic Beam Search** using a min-heap to maintain the top-B paths.
 - Reduces both runtime and memory usage when `B << K`.

-## Baseline Algorithms
+### Baseline Algorithms

 All baseline algorithms were originally available as open-source Python implementations, relying heavily on Python-specific libraries.
-Since C provides finer-grained control over multi-threading and memory management—**making it more suitable for deployment on resource-constrained edge devices**—we implemented our proposed FLASH Viterbi and FLASH-BS Viterbi in C. For fair comparison, we also re-implemented all baselines in C and verified that their outputs match those of the original Python versions, including :
+Since C provides finer-grained control over multi-threading and memory management—**making it more suitable for deployment on resource-constrained edge devices**—we implemented our proposed FLASH Viterbi and FLASH-BS Viterbi in C. For fair comparison, we also re-implemented all baselines in C and verified that their outputs match those of the original Python versions, including:

 - **Vanilla Viterbi**: the standard Viterbi algorithm;
 - **Checkpoint Viterbi**: stores intermediate decoding states every $\sqrt{T}$  steps to reduce memory usage;